viproma/demo-fmus/README.md

     generators.
 Use this to build FMUs that support both 32- and 64-bit Windows platforms.

-  * `build-make.cmd`, a Bash script that uses CMake's Makefile generator.
+  * `build-make.sh`, a Bash script that uses CMake's Makefile generator.
     Use this to build FMUs that support both 32- and 64-bit variants of whichever UNIX-like platform you run it on.